Sumitkumar005/intelligent-sentiment-chatbot/README.md

 ## 🙏 Acknowledgments

-- **LiaPlus AI** - For the opportunity and clear assignment guidelines
 - **Groq** - For excellent LLM API with fast inference
 - **VADER** - For robust sentiment analysis
 - **React & Flask** - For solid frameworks